Hello everyone – thank you for visiting cultureum.com!

 Here is a little more information about me and what I am striving to achieve with my projects.
 Please do not hesitate to contact me with questions or cooperation ideas. (-: Dr. Henriette J. Runte aka Dr. J

-- Born and raised in Transylvania (as a Hungarian minority in Romania)
+- Born and raised in the Carpathian Basin (as a Hungarian minority in Romania)

-- father – National Olympic Weightlifting Coach who defected in 1982
+- Father – former National Olympic Weightlifting Coach to Romanian, István Javorek, who defected to Germany and was then granted political asylum in the USA in 1982

 - Move to Texas at age 13

 - Grew up with Hungarian, Romanian, French and English, has since added Spanish and German

 - Education in USA and France – PhD (the sociological effects of theater on the community), MA (French Literature), BA (Human Biology, French), Pre-med

 - Home = Hamburg, Germany via Kansas and Texas; close affinity with France and Hungary

 - husband German – Dr. med.
 Hendrik Runte